ChillVeen/SwingAnalyzerr/README.md

 ### 📊 Data & Analytics
 - **Swing History** - Complete record of all swings with filtering and search
 - **Progress Tracking** - Performance trends and improvement metrics
-- **Club-Specific Analysis** - Tailored insights for Driver, 7-Iron, 9-Iron, and more
+- **Club-Specific Analysis** - Tailored insights for Driver, Steel-7, Steel-9, and more coming soon
 - **Export Capabilities** - Share data and analysis reports

 ### ⚙️ Customization